 7. End the Paper Trail

 We use a lot of paper in the bathroom, from personal cleanup to wiping down the sink when we don't have a towel at hand.
-Go recycled.
+Go for post-consumer recycled toilet paper.
 Enough said.

 8. Clear the Air